yig/graphics662-curves/README.md

 Fill in the functions in the file `CurveFunctions.cpp`.
 That's the only file you need to change.

+**Note:** Don't print extra messages to standard output (e.g., `std::cout`).
+Instead, print messages to standard error (`std::cerr`).
+The code uses standard input and output to communicate via WebSocket with the GUI.

 **THIS IS AN INDIVIDUAL, NOT A GROUP ASSIGNMENT.
 That means all code written for this assignment should be original!
 Code that is substantially the same will be considered cheating.** You may work on theoretical derivations with other students, but not code.
 In your `Notes.txt`, please note who deserves a star (who helped you with the assignment).

 ## Debugging